cloud-gov/cg-site/content/apps/databases.md

 `cf bind-service` will provide a `DATABASE_URL` environment variable for your app, which is then picked up by the `restage`.
 Note that for a Rails app, `bind-service` will [overwrite your `database.yml`](http://docs.cloudfoundry.org/buildpacks/ruby/ruby-service-bindings.html#rails-applications-have-autoconfigured-database-yml).
 The full documentation for managing service instances is [here](https://docs.cloudfoundry.org/devguide/services/managing-services.html).

-The contents of the `DATABASE_URL` envronment variable contain the credentials to access your database.
+The contents of the `DATABASE_URL` environment variable contain the credentials to access your database.
 Treat the contents of this and all other environment variables as sensitive.

 ## Access a postgres database